How To Find The Volume Of The Cuboid

 Comprehensive Overview

 The scientific foundation for calculating the volume of a cuboid lies in the basic principles of geometry.
 The volume is derived from the concept of multiplying the area of the base by the height.
 The area of the rectangular base is simply the product of its length and width.
-Multiplying this area by the height extends the two-dimensional area into three-dimensional space, giving us the volume.
+That's why multiplying this area by the height extends the two-dimensional area into three-dimensional space, giving us the volume.
 This principle is consistent with how we understand spatial measurements in Euclidean geometry.

 The formula for finding the volume of a cuboid is quite straightforward: